Hi! I'm Zac, a PhD student in the FP lab at the The University of Nottingham, under the supervision of Graham Hutton.

 I'm really interested in programming languages (mostly functional ones) and how they can be made easier to use (e.g. interactive programming, clever type systems), plus things like program synthesis, holes, and anything else to do with incomplete programs.
 For my 4th year dissertation, I came up with some novel techniques for synthesising recursive functions (have a look at my paper - it should be readable without any background in the area!) and implemented them in my toy programming language, Fugue.

-Another huge interest of mine, and in fact where my research is heading at the moment, is compiler calculation.
-This is where we can write a specification for some programming language as a high-level semantics (e.g. a tree-walking evaluator) and derive, mechanically, a compiler and a virtual machine for that language.
-Very cool stuff!
+Another great interest of mine, and in fact where my research is mostly focusing at the moment, is compiler calculation.
+This is where we can write a specification for some programming language as a high-level semantics (e.g. a tree-walking evaluator) and derive a compiler and a virtual machine for that language.
+My latest (and first) paper in this area, a functional pearl titled Calculating Compilers Effectively, has been accepted for publication in the Haskell Symposium, 2024.

 • An 8-bit CPU designed at the logic-gate level.
 I never built it, but I'd love to at some point.